quii/learn-go-with-tests/intro-to-generics.md

 ### Problems

 - The code for both `StackOfStrings` and `StackOfInts` is almost identical.
-Whilst duplication isn't always the end of the world, this doesn't feel great and does add an increased maintenance cost
+Whilst duplication isn't always the end of the world, this doesn't feel great and does add an increased maintenance cost.
 - As we're duplicating the logic across two types, we've had to duplicate the tests too.

 We really want to capture the _idea_ of a stack in one type, and have one set of tests for them.
 We should be wearing our refactoring hat right now which means we should not be changing the tests because we want to maintain the same behaviour.